 - Better yet, the platform gives you the ability to approve or reject the files your clients send in.
 If a client sends in a wrong image size, for example, all you have to do is reject the request, state the reason for why, and the client will be notified via email that they need to resubmit.
 This saves spawning off yet another email thread about every file that’s incorrect.

 - And finally, clients can upload files without having to have a Content Snare account (bingo!).
+All uploaded files are in one place for you to access.
+If needed, you can download all the files in one go

 We hope this post has helped you explore a few different ways you can make your life a whole lot easier when it comes to collecting files from clients.